How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 Black Screen or No Display After Installation

-If your system boots to a black screen, the NVIDIA driver failed to load or Nouveau (the open-source driver) is still active.
-Next, boot into recovery mode or a virtual console:
+If your system boots to a black screen, the NVIDIA driver failed to load or Nouveau is still active.
+Boot into recovery mode or a virtual console, then check whether the NVIDIA module is loaded:

 lsmod | grep nvidia